 - Responsible for day-to-day operations of the program services of the Agency.

-- Supervise direct reports and their associated programs to ensure proper service delivery and client satisfaction.
+- Supervise direct reports and their associated programs to ensure proper service delivery and individual served satisfaction.

 - Conduct research and attend training to ensure ongoing program compliance with all Federal, State, and County regulations and grant funding sources.